 - Population biology - Diurnal variation of the Gastro-intestinal parasitic (GIP) infection

-- Gene sequencing problem - Classification of similar sequences based on a new algorithm
+- Bioinformatics: Gene sequencing problem - Classification of similar sequences

 - Biophotonics (fibre laser) - 'Order parameter' based phase transition prediction from BIG data.

 2. Mathematical Finance